 Relationships are at the heart of the school and they have never been more important than during the Covid-19 crisis.
-We are so proud of the way our staff and our students have been working to adapt to circumstances, not only embracing home learning and making sure that everyone is as safe as possible as we return, but also reaching out to support the wider community, such as with PPE face masks or home-cooked meals.
-They really have exemplified The Swanage School Way.
+We are so proud of the way our staff and our students worked to adapt to circumstances, not only embracing home learning and making sure that everyone was as safe as possible on return, but also reaching out to support the wider community, such as with PPE face masks or home-cooked meals.
+They really exemplified The Swanage School Way.
+That said, it's been great to have everyone back post-lockdown, and to see teaching and learning shine in the classroom again.